demarque/caisson/README.md

 Caisson
 ===============

-Caisson will provide a set of tools to facilitate the integration of Zurb-Foundation to your Rails project.
+Caisson provide a set of tools to facilitate the integration of Zurb-Foundation to your Rails project.

 Install
 -------